How is Red Light Therapy good for health?

 How does Red Light Therapy work?

 Red light therapy delivers full-body benefits by using medical-grade 5w LEDs to project clinically proven red and near-infrared wavelengths to your body.
 These lights will fall under a wavelength spectrum of the sun, which travels between 620 nanometers (nm) to 1200 nm.
 The difference in nanometers dictate its travel distance beyond the skin.

 The health benefits of red light therapy are driven from 3 different mechanisms: (1) increase mitochondrial function, (2) improve blood circulation, and (3) decrease oxidative stress.

 Oxidative stress is an imbalance between free radicals and antioxidants in our body.
-Free radicals are harmful molecules, which are naturally produced through metabolic activities, such as digestion and exercising.
+Free radicals are harmful molecules, which are naturally produced through metabolic activities (like digestion and exercising).
 Antioxidants play a central role in offsetting free radicals and reducing oxidative stress.
 Uncontrolled levels of oxidative stress can accelerate aging and lead to cell injury.
 Red light therapy upregulates the production of antioxidant enzymes [5,6,7] - reducing oxidative stress and preventing further damage to cells.

 The difference between Red and Near-Infrared light

-The difference between red and near-infrared light is the ability to penetrate through the skin.
+The difference between red and near-infrared light is in its ability to penetrate through the skin (dermis and epidermis).

 Red light uses a shorter wavelength that range from 620-750 nanometers (nm) and is readily absorbed by the surface layer of the skin.
 Red light is known to increase collagen, energy production, and improve sleep, among many other health benefits.

 Near-infrared light uses a longer wavelength that ranges from 750-1200 nm and can reach into deeper tissues of the body for other health benefits, such as improving muscle recovery, joint pain, inflammation, mental acuity, and thyroid function.

 Orion uses the most effective and clinically proven wavelengths of red, at 660 nm, and near-infrared, at 850 nm, light for full-body health benefits.